scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/units.rst

 .. note::

     ScyllaDB implements a similar caching mechanism called `ScyllaDB Cache <https://docs.scylladb.com/architecture/scylla-cache/>`_ that is designed to improve the performance of read-heavy workloads.
 However, ScyllaDB does not charge for caching, as it is included in the overall cost of running ScyllaDB.
+Refer to our guide on :doc:`DAX Caching <dax>` for more information.